 Both of these migration methods consumes as much network bandwidth as it can to migrate the VMs.
 However you can set limits for bandwidth which HCX can consume during migration.

 The main limitation with No-Downtime and Cold migration method is that in both method we can’t migrate VM’s in bulk.
 But don’t be disheartened because HCX Bulk Migration method gives you the ability to concurrently migrate multiple VMs to cloud.

-Bulk migration method uses the concept of vSphere Replication (host based replication) with slight modification.
+Bulk migration method uses vSphere Replication host based replication.
 In this method, the running VM’s which you select for bulk migration are first replicated to cloud and initial sync is completed.

 Although Bulk migration uses concepts of vSphere Replication, it’s not the regular DR replication.
 The main purpose here is to migrate VM’s to cloud and not replicate.